Bafiertam (monomethyl fumarate)

 - Low white blood cell count: Your doctor will order labs before you start taking Bafiertam, 6 months after you begin taking it, and every 6 to 12 months after that to monitor your white blood cell count.

 - Liver problems: These can be serious and lead to liver injury.
 Your doctor will order blood tests before you start taking Bafiertam and during treatment.
 Tell your doctor right away if you have appetite loss, pain on the right side of your stomach, fatigue, dark-colored urine, or yellowing of the skin and eyes.

 These are not all the possible side effects of Bafiertam.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Bafiertam.
+Talk to your doctor about what to expect when taking Bafiertam.
+You also should call your doctor if you have any changes that concern you when taking Bafiertam.

 Things to know about Bafiertam

-Your doctor will monitor your treatment with blood tests.2,3
+Your doctor will monitor you with blood tests during your treatment with Bafiertam.2,3

 Before beginning treatment with Bafiertam, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.